saikeerthana999/CalciTrack/README.md

 ## START EARLY, DRIVE SLOWLY, REACH SAFELY

+---

+## My Philosophy: Start Early, Drive Slowly, Reach Safely
+Heart health is a journey, not a destination.
+With CalciTrack, I guide patients through this journey to ensure they never have to face an emergency room crisis.

+* **Start Early:** Early detection is my first line of defense.
+I identify risk factors years before they become symptoms.
+* **Drive Slowly:** Getting a precise diagnosis is about steady, informed action.
+I use biomarkers such as $Lp(a)$ and $hs-CRP$ to assess the heart's true condition.
+* **Reach Safely:** My goal is a solution.
+By finding the right path based on today's diagnosis, I ensure patients reach a healthy future safely, avoiding the "detour" of the emergency room.

 ## The Innovation
 **CalciTrack** is a specialized clinical decision-support tool engineered to address the unique, often-hidden cardiovascular risk profiles within South Asian and Indian populations.